Stair lift installation costs $2,000-$7,500, but the average cost is $3,500. The price includes the stair lift price and the labor to install it.

 Before you hire someone for professional installation of your stair lift, consider the following tips:

 - Look for a qualified professional.
 Find a qualified stair lift company with experience in installing stair lifts.
 Your best bet is a contractor who specializes in mobility issues.

 - Look at their past projects.
 Make sure the pro has experience installing stair lifts.

-You don't have to install a full-on elevator to improve you or your loved one's mobility at home.
+You don't have to install a full-on elevator to improve your or your loved one's mobility at home.
 A stair lift can make all the difference in getting around the house.
-If you or someone you know needs one, get started by finding a contractor who specializes in stair lift installation in your zip code.
+If you or someone you know needs one, get started by finding a contractor near you who specializes in stair lift installation.